cis1912/website/content/staff/peyton.md

 officehours: ""
 rank: 0 # instructors are 0, TAs are 1.
 ---
-Lost in the security sauce
+Lost in the zero trust sauce